-Section 457.2(b)(4) of the Department's regulations requires the completion of a PSA Assessment/Services Plan for each PSA client.
+Section 457.2(b)(4) of the Department's regulations requires the completion of a PSA Assessment/Services Plan (DSS-3602B) for each PSA client.
 The PSA Assessment/Services Plan must be completed and signed within 30 days of the referral.
-The revised regulations clarify that the date of completion is determined by the date of the supervisor's signature on the form prescribed by the Department or on a local equivalent form approved by the Department.
-Information to be contained in the PSA Assessment/Services Plan includes:
+The date of completion is determined by the date of the supervisor's signature on the form prescribed by the Department.
+Information to be contained in the PSA Assessment/Services Plan and the related Intake Disposition (DSS-3602A) includes:

-- 1. source of referral;

-- 2. reason for referral;

-- 3. household composition;

-- 4. residence and living arrangements;

-- 5. income and resources;

-- 6. medical and mental limitations;

-- 7. ability to manage resources;

-- 8. identification of significant other persons such as family members and friends and their willingness and capability to assist the individual;

-- 9. identification of other agencies involved with the individual;

-- 10. assessment of problem(s) and needs and the names of agencies involved in the assessment;

-- 11. client specific objective(s) to be achieved;

-- 12. service(s) to be provided to obtain the objectives and name(s) of the agencies providing the services;

-- 13. expected duration of the services;

-- 14. frequency of contact with the client;

-- 15. concurrence and acceptance of services by the applicant or a notation that the client is involuntary;

-- 16. in the case of a client who cannot or will not sign the Application for Services (DSS-2921), documentation as to why the worker is signing the application on behalf of the clients, as described in Sectio

-n 457.2a(2) of the

-Department's regulations;

-- 17. frequency of review of the services plan; - 18. progress evaluation at the time of review;

-- 19. changes made in the clients services plan as a result of the periodic review; - 20. signatures of worker and supervisor; and - 21. such other information as the Department shall require.
+- 1. source of referral; - 2. reason for referral; - 3. household composition; - 4. residence and living arrangements; - 5. income and resources; - 6. medical and mental limitations; - 7. ability to manage resources; - 8. identification of significant other persons such as family members and friends and their willingness and capability to assist the individual; - identification of other agencies involved with the individual; - 10. assessment of problem(s) and needs and the names of agencies involved in the assessment; - 11. client specific objective(s) to be achieved; - 12. service(s) to be provided to obtain the objectives and name(s) of the agencies providing the services; - 13. expected duration of the services; - 14. frequency of contact with the client; - 15. concurrence and acceptance of services by the applicant or a notation that the client is involuntary; - 16. in the case of a client who cannot or will not sign the Application for Services (DSS-2921), documentation as to why the worker is signing the application on behalf of the clients, as described in Section 457.2a(2) of the Department's regulations; - 17. frequency of review of the services plan; - 18. progress evaluation at the time of review; - 19. changes made in the clients services plan as a result of the periodic review; - 20. signatures of worker and supervisor; and - 21. such other information as the Department requires.

-C. PSA Assessment/Services Plan Review and Update
+C. PSA Assessment/Services Plan Review/Update

-In accordance with the revisions to Section 457.2(b)(5) of the Department's regulations, the PSA Assessment/Services Plan must be reviewed and updated as often as necessary to ensure that the services provided continue to be necessary and appropriate, but, at a minimum, within four, seven, ten, and thirteen calendar months from the date of referral and every six calendar months thereafter.
-Also, a PSA Assessment/Services Plan Review and Update (DSS-3603) must be completed whenever a PSA case is closed or transferred to another service.
-The date of completion of the PSA Assessment/Services Plan Review and Update is determined by the supervisor's signature.
-A copy of the PSA Assessment/Services Plan (DSS-3602) is attached to this directive as Appendix A; the PSA Assessment/Services Plan Review and Update (DSS-3603) is attached as Appendix B.
+In accordance with the revisions to Section 457.2(b)(5) of the Department's regulations, the PSA Assessment/Services Plan must be reviewed and updated as often as necessary to ensure that the services provided continue to be necessary and appropriate, but, at a minimum, within four and seven calendar months from the date of referral and every six calendar months thereafter.
+Also, a PSA Assessment/Services Plan Review/Update (DSS-3603) must be completed whenever a PSA case is closed or transferred to another service, except that a form need not be completed when a case is closed due to the client's death.
+The date of completion of the PSA Assessment/Services Plan Review/Update is determined by the supervisor's signature.